Notable Representations, Key Contacts

-- pending $25 billion exchange of Merial, its animal health business, for the consumer healthcare business of Boehringer Ingelheim GmbH.
+- $25 billion exchange of Merial, its animal health business, for the consumer healthcare business of Boehringer Ingelheim GmbH.

 - exclusive worldwide licensing agreement with Hanmi Pharmaceutical Company Ltd. to develop and commercialize a portfolio of experimental, long-acting diabetes treatments involving up-front and milestone payments of up to €3.9 billion plus double digit royalties on net sales.

 - $20.1 billion takeover of Genzyme, a listed U.S.-based biotechnology firm—in the second largest biotech deal of all time.

 - $4.4 billion acquisition of AOL Inc.

 - acquisitions of Sensity Systems Inc., Intel Media, EdgeCast Networks, Inc. and Terremark Worldwide Inc., and in Terremark’s subsequent acquisition of CloudSwitch.

 IP aspects of Yahoo!’s string of transactions, including its: